IGraphNode¶

 Metadata = new Dictionary<string, object>();

-IsExecutable = false; // This node doesn't execute, it only routes
+IsExecutable = false; // This node only routes

 }